-Before 1947, India was divided into two main entities – The British India which consisted of 11 provinces and the Princely states ruled by Indian princes under subsidiary alliance policy.
+Before 1947, India was divided into two main entities – British India which consisted of 11 provinces, and the Princely states ruled by Indian princes under subsidiary alliance policy.
 The two entities merged together to form the Indian Union, but many of the legacy systems in British India is followed even now.

 Indian democracy is a Parliamentary form of democracy where the executive is responsible to the Parliament.
 The Parliament has two houses – Loksabha and Rajyasabha.
 Also, the type of governance is Federal, i.e. there is separate executive and legislature at Center and States.
 We also have self-governance at local government levels.
 All these systems owe their legacy to the British administration.
-Let us see the historical background of Indian Constitution and its development through years.
+Let us see the historical background of the Indian Constitution and its development over the years.

 - The first step was taken by the British Parliament to control and regulate the affairs of the East India Company in India.

 - It designated the Governor of Bengal (Fort William) as the Governor-General (of Bengal).

 - Warren Hastings became the first Governor-General of Bengal.

 - Executive Council of the Governor-General was established (Four members).
 There was no separate legislative council.